arcus/education_modules/docker_101/docker_101.md

 They recommend storing datafiles outside of the container and using bind mounts to attach the data just when you run the container, rather than building it into the image.
 See [Rule 7: Mount datasets at run time](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008316#sec020).

-For more guidance on using bind mounts, see the [docker documentation on bind mounts](https://docs.docker.com/storage/bind-mounts/).
+For more guidance on using bind mounts, see the [Docker documentation on bind mounts](https://docs.docker.com/storage/bind-mounts/).

 </div>
 ***